-The Mission of the Columbia Orchestra is to foster lifelong appreciation of, enthusiasm for, and participation in music.
-This is accomplished by:
+The mission of the Columbia Orchestra organization is to foster lifelong appreciation of, enthusiasm for, and participation in music.

-In the fall of 1977, a handful of local string players began playing classical music as the Columbia Chamber Orchestra.
-Yong Ku Ahn became the group’s first Music Director and conductor in 1978.
+In the fall of 1977, a handful of local string players began performing classical music as the Columbia Chamber Orchestra.
+Yong Ku Ahn became the group's first Music Director and conductor in 1978.

 Upon Ahn's retirement in 1988, Carl Dietrich took over leadership of the orchestra.
 During his tenure, the membership was expanded to include winds and percussion, standard symphonic literature was programmed, and the orchestra dropped "chamber" from its name.

 Catherine Ferguson served as the Columbia Orchestra's third Music Director from 1990 until 1999, expanding the repertoire, restructuring the annual Young Artist Competition, establishing a regular season at Howard Community College's Smith Theatre, and leading the Columbia Orchestra's first appearance at the Columbia Festival of the Arts.

 Current Music Director Jason Love took the podium in 1999, quickly winning the hearts of orchestra members and audience alike with his humor, generosity, and consummate musicianship.
 Under his baton, The Baltimore Sun named the Columbia Orchestra "Howard County's premier ensemble for instrumental music."